 Fate brought me to Hotel Olympic on 27th February 2016.
 After a ninety minute ride from the airport and an even longer trek from Karachi via Dubai, all I wanted was a few hours of sleep before the early morning departure for an exploratory client meeting in downtown Tehran.
 There were no rooms available at better and closer hotels in the city.

 Morning winter chill, snow covered peaks, a grassy football field, rust orange sunrise; you couldn’t blame it when my feet just itched to see how it would feel to run a few hundred yards on the grass after 27 years.
 That is how it started.
-A transit visitor and a hotel that had both seen better days gets bitten by the desire to run at sunrise.
+A transit visitor and a hotel that had both seen better days gets bitten by the desire to run at first dawn.
+The Running man meets Hotel Tehran.
 Sounds like the script for a B grade horror film with a bad beginning.

 The morning of 28th February 2016 is when I first managed to shuffle and realized three things.

 One, on a fitness scale of 1 to 10 I had managed to score below zero.
 Two, nothing fell or broke off as I pushed my damaged tendons and cartilage through the paces.
 (I had ditched a wheel chair in September and a walking stick in December after a series of injuries and incidents).
 Three minutes is all it took for me to run out of steam in Tehran.
 The short athletic performance watched with amusement by the hotel cook and the security guard of the field cost a herculean effort but fell well short of Olympic standards.

 I had so much fun when the evening came that day, I skipped a client dinner and stayed back to see if I could do the same thing again.